Anto-Napo/java-full-course/README.md

 You may want to install the better comments plugin.

 Made with various online websites.
 OOP part: [Caleb Curry YouTube channel](https://www.youtube.com/@codebreakthrough "Caleb Curry").
-Threads part: [Bro Code YouTube channel](https://www.youtube.com/@BroCodez "Bro Code")
+Threads part: [Bro Code YouTube channel](https://www.youtube.com/@BroCodez "Bro Code").

+An advanced part will be soon released in a new repository because of the complexity it needs.

 ## Goals